Northern Ireland is a leading global location for professional and legal services investment.

 Northern Ireland for foreign direct investment

 Northern Ireland is an attractive place for investment in the professional and legal services sector thanks to a combination of factors including skills availability, excellent infrastructure, cost-effectiveness and a supportive business environment.
+To find out more visit our Invest in Northern Ireland section.

 Global leaders successfully operating in the region include: